-This minors system is run based on close cooperation among the School of Political Science and Economics, the School of Law, and the School of Commerce as well as our Journalism School in the Graduate School of Political Science.
+This minors system is run based on close cooperation between the School of Political Science and Economics, and the School of Law as well as our Journalism School in the Graduate School of Political Science.
 Please refer to the SPSE official website for the details (in Japanese only).